 Sacredness is not defined through particular rituals.
 It’s not the acts themselves that signal honor and devotion, but rather the intention behind them, and the presence while undertaking them.
 Thus, virtually anything can be treated as sacred and any act can be done with great respect.

-If we intend, or choose, to treat something or someone with honor and respect, and we follow through with mindfully, then how we move and talk will demonstrate and hold our intention.
+If we choose to treat something or someone with honor and respect, and we follow through mindfully, then how we move and talk will demonstrate and hold our intention.

 Sparkling brilliance by Wendell Berry:

 the unconditioned air.

 Communicate slowly.
 Live

 a three-dimensioned life;